 Green Box Kitchen

-"I refuse to settle for a mundane career.
+"I refuses to settle for a mundane career.
 I live by the notion that employment should be more than just performance in exchange for money.
 Employment should be fueled by passion - the ideas that get us up and out of bed each morning.
-Employment should involve taking risks, seizing opportunities, and breathing life into fresh ideas."
+Employment should involve taking risks, seizing opportunities, and breathing life into fresh ideas.
+As a lawyer and entrepreneur, I am blessed to be able to do j…

 "I refuses to settle for a mundane career.
 I live by the notion that employment should be more than just performance in exchange for money.
 Employment should be fueled by passion - the ideas that get us up and out of bed each morning.
 Employment should involve taking risks, seizing opportunities, and breathing life into fresh ideas.
 As a lawyer and entrepreneur, I am blessed to be able to do just that.
 Allow me to elaborate by way of example.